 Mattresses should be cleaned at least twice a year.
 But with a silverfish infestation, you might need to clean your bed more frequently.
 Throw all sheets and pillowcases in the wash to remove droppings and any active chompers hiding in the beddings.
 Then, vacuum the top and bottom of the mattress to suck out the remaining dirt and bugs from the seams and crevices.

-The APOSEN Cordless Vacuum Cleaner (view deal on Amazon) has a strong motor that draws out pesky bugs from their hiding places.
-The long suction attachment is perfect for getting into folds and other hard-to-reach areas.
 If your vacuum does not have a disposable bag, discard the dust cup contents and seal it before throwing it away.
 This ensures that silverfish and other bugs won’t make their escape and head back into your home.

 3. Dehydrate silverfish with diatomaceous earth.